Palace of King Harishchandra: Historical importance

 Although Majidpur is not a well-known place in the present day, the region was very important in ancient times.
-According to various archaeological experts, without any historical doubt, about 24 km northwest of Dhaka (the distance by road from Gulistan Zero Point) on the left bank of the ancient Bansavati or modern Banshi River, it was the capital of the Sarveshwar kingdom under the rule of Raja Harishchandra of the Mahishya Pala dynasty.
+According to various archaeological experts, without any historical doubt, about 24 km northwest of Dhaka (the distance by road from Zero Point, Dhaka) on the left bank of the ancient Bansavati or modern Banshi River, it was the capital of the Sarveshwar kingdom under the rule of Raja Harishchandra of the Mahishya Pala dynasty.
 The name of this capital was Sarveshwar, and the name Savar was later derived from the name Sarveshwar.
 In the 7th-8th centuries AD, the palace-residence of Raja Harishchandra of the then Sambhar kingdom was located in Majidpur, Savar.
 The importance of this area of Savar can also be understood by looking at the mention of the place on Rennell's map.
 The famous historian and geographer James Rennell surveyed the Savar area in 1767 and created the relevant part of the map.